 No institution is exempt from public scrutiny.
 Universities and other institutions that receive charitable gifts must do their utmost to protect themselves and the industry at large from major reputational damage, but where to start?

-Without robust measures in place, institutions can be exposed to significant negative attention from the media or other sources that can have crippling results on fundraising efforts.
+Without robust measures in place, institutions can be exposed to significant negative attention from the media or other sources that can have crippling results on Major Donor Fundraising Strategy efforts.
 In a digital world, public profile is everything and bad news travels quickly.
 If you get something wrong, it can be a permanent black mark on your digital footprint – the shop window for any institution.

 Major scandals such as that exposed by the Times’ February 2021 freedom of information request on universities accepting major donations in cash were an unwelcome reminder to universities and other charitable institutions that they must adhere to robust anti-money laundering and other financial crime policies and guidance if they are to be able to continue to deliver on their missions.

 Criminal activity in the sector can have a major negative impact on individual institutions' ability to raise funds and deliver on their much needed objectives.
 But more significantly it seriously harms the sector at large.